Terry-James/TicTacToe/README.md

 # TicTacToe
-A TicTacToe game created with HTML, and JavaScript
+A TicTacToe game created with HTML, JavaScript, CSS